Harshitaahuja23/BLIP_Transformers/README.md

   - CLIP (OpenAI, 2021): Used contrastive learning for vision-language understanding but lacked generative capabilities.
   - ALBEF (2021): Combined contrastive learning and matching but did not effectively filter noisy data.
   - SimVLM (2021): Focused on language modeling but lacked strong retrieval performance.

-- Present: How BLIP Compares to Current State-of-the-Art
-  - BLIP achieved state-of-the-art results on multiple vision-language tasks, including:
-    - +2.7% in Recall@1 for image-text retrieval.
-    - +2.8% in CIDEr for image captioning.
-    - +1.6% in VQA for visual question answering.
-  - Zero-shot transfer to video tasks, proving its strong generalization ability.

 **Future Trends & Where AI is Heading**